-Our Redondo Beach, California facilities consist of approximately 20,000 total square feet of leased space which house general offices for business functions relating to our recently acquired subsidiary, SMI, as well as assembly and production space for certain products of our Microwave and High-Reliability product line.
-The leases on these facilities expire in 2010 which we expect to be able to renew on reasonable terms.
-We also lease approximately 15,000 square feet in Irvine, California which facility houses design, test and administrative functions for our Transport & Datacom and Microwave & High-Reliability Product Groups.
-The lease on this facility expires in June 2014, with a one-time right to terminate early in June 2012 with advance notice.
+Our Redondo Beach, California facilities consist of approximately 26,300 total square feet of leased space which house general offices for business functions relating to certain products of our Microwave and High-Reliability product line.
+The leases on these facilities expire at various times between 2013 and 2015.
+We also lease approximately 35,000 square feet in Irvine, California which facility houses design, test and administrative functions for our Transport & Datacom and Microwave & High-Reliability Product Groups.
+The leases on the Irvine facilities expire between 2014 and 2015.

 We lease a facility in St. Gallen, Switzerland which serves as corporate headquarters for our Semtech International AG subsidiary and houses finance, administrative and other general functions.
 The lease on this facility runs through June 2011.
+We have entered into a new lease in St. Gallen for a facility that will serve as our new corporate headquarters for our Semtech International AG subsidiary once the current lease expires.
+This new lease will run through June 2019.
 In addition, we lease office and warehouse space in Neuchatel, Switzerland, the headquarters for our Advanced Communications and Sensing product line.
-The leases on these facilities expire in 2013.
+The lease on this facility expires in 2013.

 We also lease space to house certain of our other design, sales and marketing and operations in San Jose, California; Raleigh, North Carolina; China; France; Germany; Japan; South Korea; the Philippines; Taiwan; and the United Kingdom.
-The space we lease in New York City has been sublet.